 - Your body requires zinc to work correctly.

-The reality is, nevertheless, that other heavy metals are more dangerous.
-When they reside in our drinking water, we become vulnerable to some health risks.
-Among the common heavy metals in the water we drink from the tap, we can count arsenic, chromium, copper, nickel, lead, mercury, and cadmium (among others).
+The reality is, nevertheless, that many heavy metals in our drinking water are dangerous.
+When they leak in our drinking water, we become vulnerable to some health risks.

 What are the Most Common Heavy Metals in Water?

 According to the Water Quality Association, we drink plenty of metals and heavy metals with each cup of water.
 Some of the most concerning, however, are the ones listed below.
-While, as we said, some such elements are critical to life – iron and anemia prevention come to mind – you know some of the best water filtration systems on the market come with special features meant to remove the excess levels of metals and heavy metals from your water.
+As we said, some such elements are critical to life – iron and anemia prevention come to mind.
+You should know, however, some of the best water filtration systems on the market come with special features meant to remove the excess levels of metals and heavy metals from your water.

 Iron occurs naturally in soil, rocks, and plants.
 Small amounts for iron are not harmful, as iron is a critical metal for our health.